Syntax Document

 coroutine 'main' panic: 'index out of vec [4] with length 3' at nature-test/main.n:3:18

-Panics can also be caught using catch or try catch, but because they do not propagate up the call stack, they must be caught immediately and cannot be caught across function boundaries.
+panic can also be caught with catch or try catch, but since panic does not propagate along the call chain, it must be caught immediately and cannot be caught in upper layer functions of the call chain:

-// Panic catching is the same as error catching
+// panic catching method is same as error

 var a = list[4] catch e {